What Is Service Level Agreement?

 • Conditions for cancellation

-• Contingency plans for unmet goals
+• Action plans for unmet goals

 • Service performance metrics

-How to Write an SLA: A Step-by-Step Approach
+How to Write an SLA

-1. Define the Service: Clearly outline the service scope, stakeholder roles, customer and vendor obligations, and conditions for agreement cancellation.
+1. Define the service: Clearly outline the service scope, stakeholder roles, customer and vendor obligations, and conditions for agreement cancellation.

-2. Verify Service Levels: Establish and agree upon specific service level metrics with all stakeholders.
+2. Verify service levels: Establish and agree upon specific service level metrics with all stakeholders.

-3. Determine Performance Metrics: Define clear metrics to measure the service quality, including output quality, defect rates, cost of meeting goals, and security measures.
+3. Determine performance metrics: Define clear metrics to measure the service quality, including output quality, defect rates, cost of meeting goals, and security measures.

 Categories